Mechanistic Interpretability of LoRA-Adapted Language Models for Nuclear Reactor Safety Applications: DISCUSSION

 \subsection{Functional Differentiation of Key Neurons}

 Based on a qualitative analysis of the model's outputs when specific neurons were silenced, we can hypothesize the distinct roles of these key neurons within the larger circuit.

 \begin{itemize} \item \textbf{Neurons \#1066 \& \#1086: Key Concept Neurons.} As the most influential "hub neurons", their function appears to be encoding and retrieval of core, domain-specific technical concepts and entities.
-When neuron \#1066 was silenced, the model's answer to a question about Swedish SAMG updates lost specific institutional names like "Swedish Defence Equipment (SDEk)" and defaulted to a generic, uninformative phrase like "a new version of the SAMG system".
+When neuron \#1066 was silenced, the model's answer to a question about Swedish SAMG updates lost specific institutional names like "Swedish Defense Equipment (SDEk)" and defaulted to a generic, uninformative phrase like "a new version of the SAMG system".
 This indicates that these neurons are critical in providing the factual terminological backbone of an expert's answer.
+In a control room, this failure mode, losing specific terminology, could lead to dangerous ambiguity, such as referring to ‘the pump’ instead of the ‘High-Pressure Coolant Injection system’ during a critical procedure.

 \item \textbf{Neuron \#941 (Suppressed): The Generalist Language Suppressor.} This neuron's activation was decreased during LoRA fine-tuning, suggesting that it performs a function useful for general language but detrimental to technical accuracy.
-The Base model often produced conversational, non-committal answers ("You've hit on a really important and complex question!...") and hallucinated incorrect acronyms ("BWR (Bushel-Wall Reactor)").
+The Base model often produced conversational, non-committal answers "You've hit on a really important and complex question!..." and hallucinated incorrect acronyms "BWR (Bushel-Wall Reactor)".
 LoRA learned to suppress neuron \#941 to inhibit these undesirable generalist tendencies, allowing more specialized neurons to generate concise, factual responses.
+In practice, suppressing this neuron may reduce conversational filler and incorrect acronyms, thereby improving technical accuracy and conciseness.

 \item \textbf{Neuron \#176: Procedural Logic Neuron.} This neuron seems to specialize in encoding the logical relationship between different procedures or states.
-When asked about the transition from EOP to SAG, silencing \#176 caused the model to produce a nonsensical answer about an ""S" sequence".
+When asked about the transition from EOP to SAMG, silencing \#176 caused the model to produce a nonsensical answer about an ""S" sequence".
 However, the functional LoRA model correctly identified the condition for the switch.
 This suggests that neuron \#176 is crucial for representing the "if-then" logic inherent in operational guidelines.
+A malfunction in this neuron represents a direct operational threat, as it could cause the model to recommend an incorrect action sequence or fail to recognize the entry conditions for a critical procedure like the transition from EOP to SAMG.